webix-hub/docs/data/desktop/edit.md

 To enable edit mode with other ui-related components, you should create a **prototype object** on their base and [extend](desktop/extend.md) them with editability.
 Then they will get the above mentioned functionality.

-For instance, to edit ui-related [list](desktop/list.md), create an editable protptyoe for it first and give it name to your taste:
+For instance, to edit ui-related [list](desktop/list.md), create an editable prototype for it first and give it name to your taste:

 ~~~js
 webix.protoUI({